AdvancedResearchComputing/arc-rtd/docs/software/r.md

 ## Availability

 R is available on all our systems.
 We are moving towards making R available via containers, specifically [Singularitiy](https://singularity.hpcng.org/).
 Our containers are built using [Docker](https://www.docker.com) and converted to Singularity.
-Several version are available for each R version to include different package subset:
+Several version R are available, each R version with different package subsets for specific domain usages:

 + ood-rstudio-basic
 + ood-rstudio-bio